Landsil/apps_script--GoogleWorkspace_UserManager/README.md

 This code allows you to manage user data via google sheets and apps script.

-Currently it works with things I need (Title, Department, Manager, Genderpronoun)
+Currently it works with things I need (Title, Department, Manager, Gender pronoun)

 In the HR system we use (PeopleHR)